xapian/xapian-docsprint/overview.rst

 If you're using a different operating system, you will need to compile from source, which should work on any Unix-like operating system, and Windows using any one of Cygwin, MSYS+mingw or MSVC.
-Source code is again available from our download page, as are additional Makefiles for building using MSVC on Windows.
+Source code is again available from our download page.

 Datasets and example code
 -------------------------